tarantool/tarantool-internals/source/qsync.rst

 Introduction
 ------------

-``Qsync`` stands for quorum based synchronous replication.
-In short it means that every record should be confirmed by a number of replicas (quorum) before the record considered to be safe to proceed.
+``Qsync`` stands for quorum-based synchronous replication.
+In short it means that every record should be confirmed by a number of replicas (quorum) before the record is considered to be safe to proceed.

 Since our WAL engine is **append only** two new records are added:
 ``IPROTO_CONFIRM`` and ``IPROTO_ROLLBACK``.
-The first one means that replicas have successfully wrote a transaction and we can continue handling new ones.
+The first one means that replicas have successfully written a transaction and we can continue handling new ones.
 In turn rollback implies that a quorum has not been achieved and the transaction should be discarded.
 To track transactions status we use that named ``limbo`` engine.